 With lockdown and public health procedures set to continue for the time being, you may be anxious to get out of the house and see some of your friends.
-The good news is that Dutch restaurant Mediamatic has come up with a solution that allows you to maintain social distancing while eating out.
+The good news is that the Dutch restaurant Mediamatic has developed a solution that allows you to maintain social distancing while eating out.

-The idea, in a nutshell, is that you could eat together, separately: you and your friends would all sit together in a clean ‘bubble’, while food and drinks are bought to you by PPE-clad members of staff.
-Your server then brings you your food presented on a lengthy serving block, to maintain the distance between the food and the person carrying it.
+In a nutshell, you could eat together separately: you and your friends would all sit together in a clean ‘bubble’, while food and drinks are bought to you by PPE-clad staff members.
+Your server then brings you your food, presented on a lengthy serving block, to maintain the distance between the food and the person carrying it.
 The server approaches your greenhouse, and then slides the plank in, presenting you with your food.
 Throughout this entire process, the waitstaff is wearing full PPE, from gloves to full-face shields.

 Read more: The Bob Semple Tank – Worst tank ever.